alangunning/doc-ai-analysis-starter/README.md

 # AI Doc Analysis Starter

 AI Doc Analysis Starter is a template for building end‑to‑end document pipelines with GitHub's AI models.
 It shows how to convert files, validate the output, run custom analysis prompts, generate embeddings, and review pull requests.
-Full documentation is published at [https://alangunning.github.io/doc-ai-analysis-starter/docs/](https://alangunning.github.io/doc-ai-analysis-starter/docs/).
+Full documentation lives in the `docs/` folder and is published at [https://alangunning.github.io/doc-ai-analysis-starter/docs/](https://alangunning.github.io/doc-ai-analysis-starter/docs/).

 ## Quick Start